What is an Assistance or Emotional Support Animal?

 Is any other paperwork besides an ESA letter required for air travel?

 Certain airlines may require additional forms to be filled out and submitted to permit an ESA to travel with you, including Alaska and Delta Airlines and possibly Jet Blue and Spirit Airlines as well.
-Be sure to check with the airline or airlines with which you will be traveling to make sure you meet all their requirements as well, including providing any additional documentation, to travel with your ESA.
+Be sure to call the airline at least 48 hours prior of flight.
 If an airline has a custom form it requires for you to travel with an ESA, you can download that airline’s specific form directly by logging into your Certifymypet.com account.
-Then just ask the same LMHP who signed your original ESA letter to sign this custom form as well.
+Alternatively you can FAX us the form for a signature 855 323 5681

 Are any special accessories like ID cards or ESA vests also required for me to travel with my ESA?